Staff

 Terence is also the owner and creator of the Jesup wagon grow-kit, a grow kit for beginners and long-time growers to educate about the importance of growing your own food.

-Erica Sage Johnson, Markets & Farmer Support Manager
+Erica Sage Johnson, Market & Aggregation Manager

 Erica Sage Johnson, Southern University Agricultural & Mechanical College graduate and New Orleans-resident, is a Farmer, Small Business Owner, appointed Crescent Soil and Water Conservation District Board Member; Agricultural Educator; and Markets & Farmer Support Manager at SPROUT.
 Erica demonstrates expertise as an urban farmer using natural intensive techniques on four urban plots in Orleans Parish to cultivate vegetables and fruit and create products sold under @its.petit.jardin throughout New Orleans.
 As the Markets and Farmer Support Manager at SPROUT, Erica has served as its most tenured employee where she provides technical assistance to LA farmers, executes farmer's market coordination & production, networks small farmer co-ops, and manages product sales for farmers.

-Maggie Kaiser, Farmer Outreach Manager
+Maggie Kaiser, Farmer support Manager

 Maggie is a grower, technical service provider, farmer advocate, and birth worker.
 She is the co-owner/operator of Too Tall Farm & Nursery, which she started in 2016 alongside her husband Jacob with the goal of supplying local growers and gardens with a variety of vegetable, herb, edible flower, dye, and native plant starts.
 Through her work with Too Tall, Maggie focuses on the growing and seed-saving of regionally adapted plant varieties and organizing collective efforts amongst small-scale producers.
 In addition. as a trained and experienced doula and perinatal health advocate, Maggie is very interested in growing medicinal herbs, especially those that support folks during pregnancy and postpartum.
 Plants play a pivotal role in the way that Maggie enjoys showing up for her people.

-Maggie has She has worked in agriculture for nearly a decade, facilitating farmer trainings in on-farm food safety; advocating for federal, state, and city-wide policy to support underserved and underrepresented farmers; and participating in networks of mutual aid and community care.
+Maggie has worked in agriculture for nearly a decade, facilitating farmer trainings in on-farm food safety; advocating for federal, state, and city-wide policy to support underserved and underrepresented farmers; and participating in networks of mutual aid and community care.
 She has worked for the National Young Farmers Coalition; organized with the Greater New Orleans Growers Alliance and NOLA Food Policy Action Council; and participated in the Louisiana Small Scale Agriculture Coalition (LSSAC) to put on the 2024 LA Farmer’s Climate Convening.
 Maggie also has a deep appreciation for agricultural cooperatives, sees them as necessary for envisioning a future beyond capitalism, and is working to form a marketing cooperative with 10 other local producers.

 Mina Seck, community food director